Who is Horizon West Transmission?

 Who will receive the power?

-The Ironwood power line will help provide critical reinforcement of the electric grid in Southern California and provide over 3,000 megawatts of transfer capacity, enabling the delivery of energy to population centers in the region.
+The Ironwood power line will help provide critical reinforcement of the electric grid in southern California and southwestern Arizona and provide over 3,000 megawatts of transfer capacity, enabling the delivery of energy to population centers in the region.

 How will local communities benefit from the Ironwood project?